cdavoren/dotfiles/nvim/README.md

 ### Config File Location

-I seem to continually forget this, and the documentation is not (immediately) straightforward.  *The Neovim configuration files are located in %USERPROFILE%\AppData\Local\nvim*.
+I seem to continually forget this, and the documentation is not (immediately) straightforward.  *The Neovim configuration files are located in `%USERPROFILE%\AppData\Local\nvim`*.

 ### Using kickstart.nvim

+#### LSP / Mason

+If using the `python-lsp-server` LSP (also abbreviated `pylsp`) then ensure that python and virtualenv are in the system PATH.

+Also, if using the `csharp_ls` LSP then the `dotnet` command will need to be in PATH.
+This comes with the .NET SDK which can be downloaded as a component of Visual Studio Community (which needs to be installed anyway, see `telescope` notes below), but can also be installed separately (although I have not tested this).

+#### Telescope

 Ostensibly, all these problems can be solved by reading the README.md (especially the troubleshooting sections), but I'm summarising it here because it caused me *so* much trouble.